Tips For Students

 Spend time walking around campus on your own.
 Sure, you’ll probably be visiting with your parents, but when you actually go to college, mom and dad won’t be coming with you.
 So, at some point during your time on campus, break away from your parents and walk around on your own for 15-20 minutes.
 Ask yourself: Is this a place where I can see myself being comfortable for four years?

 Talk to students besides the tour guide.
 Although it may be tough to strike up a conversation with a student on a busy campus, try to do so if you can.
 Tour guides give you the “official” story of life on campus, but you want to know what it’s really like to go to school there.
-Two good questions to ask: “What is there to do on the weekends around here?” and “If you could it over, would you pick this school again?”
+Two good questions to ask: “What do you like to do on the weekends around here?” and “If you could it over, would you pick this school again?”

 Talk to a professor and sit in on a class.
 When scheduling your visit, ask admissions if it is possible to meet with a professor in your prospective major and sit in on a class in an academic subject that interests you while you’re on campus.
 While this might seem intimidating, you’ll learn much more about the academic climate on campus this way then you will from just going on the tour or attending the formal admissions presentation.